brycewray/hugo-site/content/posts/2023/07/making-good-move.md

 > I'm definitely getting another Mac; in fact, I ordered it while working on this post.
 I've been a Mac user for [most of the last thirty-nine years](/posts/2019/07/independence/), and the alternatives, however intriguing (and, yes, less costly) some might be, still don't ring my chimes.[^linux]

 [^linux]: A few weeks later, once I had the new Mac, I did try Linux on the old Mac through several "Live Drive" test runs.
-Turns out that several Linux distros don't play nicely with the old Mac's sound system --- *i.e.*, to the point of producing no audio output whatsoever ---and my resulting research indicated a solution might be pretty messy *and* not at all stable.
+Turns out that several Linux distros don't play nicely with the old Mac's sound system --- *i.e.*, to the point of producing no audio output whatsoever --- and my resulting research indicated a solution might be pretty messy *and* not at all stable.

 So there.